AIR_MCUBE International Artists' Residency 2024

 In her unique vision, Somayeh believes that everything around us—objects, animals, plants, even the tiniest stone—possesses its own extraordinary world.
 To her, these entities are like messengers, sharing stories from another dimension of truth, one we continually seek.
 Through her digital art, she invites viewers to explore these unseen realms she knows so well.

-Renata Bonter-Jędrzejewska
+Renata Bonter-Jędrzejewska Poland

 Renata Bonter-Jędrzejewska is Polish-born artist, designer, curator.
-Since 2017, she has been teaching at the Department of Ceramics at the Faculty of Ceramics and Glass at the Eugeniusz Geppert Academy in
+Since 2017, she has been teaching at the Department of Ceramics at the Faculty of Ceramics and Glass at the Eugeniusz Geppert Academy in Wrocław, where she completed the Inter-Faculty Doctoral Studies and obtained a PhD in Visual Arts in 2019.
+She undertakes professional and artistic activities in many disciplines, in the field of science, art and new technologies.

 in Jakarta in 2022, ÉSAD Orléans – École Supérieure d’Art et de Design Orléans in 2023, Tianjin Academy of Fine Art (TAFA), 2024.
 Her ceramic, drawing and painting works have

 been presented at national and international exhibitions, including: in Poland, Denmark, the Czech Republic, Estonia, Lithuania, Italy, Indonesia.
-Since 2022, she has been co-
+Since 2022, she has been co- creating kinetic installations in collaboration with her husband, also an artist, PiotrJędrzejewski.

 Resilience